Martin compactifications of affine buildings: Introduction

 In what follows, the geometry on which the various analytic concepts are defined (such as random walks, or heat and Martin kernels) are affine buildings.
 In many situations, the latter spaces are non-Archimedean analogues of Riemannian symmetric spaces; they were indeed designed for this purpose by F.~Bruhat and J.~Tits (see \cite{BruhatTits1972} and \cite{BruhatTits1984} for the full theory, and \cite{Tits1977} for an overview).
 Affine buildings thus provide the well-adapted geometry that enables one to understand semisimple algebraic groups over non-Archimedean local fields, such as classical matrix groups over finite extensions of the field of $p$-adic numbers $\mathbb{Q}_p$ (e.g. the group ${\rm SL}_n(\mathbb{Q}_p)$ itself).
 However, some affine buildings of low rank do not come from algebraic groups, and thus have interesting features in geometric group theory.
-For this reason we avoid using group actions in the paper, even though we are led by this analogy.
+For this reason we avoid using group actions for the basic results in the paper, even though we are led by this analogy and even though we eventually provide the group-theoretic statements.

 This approach is completely parallel to the way a semisimple real Lie group $G$ without compact factor is understood, that is via its action on the associated symmetric space $X=G/K$ where $K$ is a maximal compact subgroup (see \cite{Helgason1979} and \cite{Maubon}).
 As a result, geometric proofs of crucial tools in Lie theory and in representation theory, such as the well-known Cartan and Iwasawa decompositions for non-Archimedean semisimple Lie groups, are obtained.
 The main difference with Lie theory over the reals is that maximal compact subgroups are now also open, which is consistent with the fact that affine buildings are discrete structures, namely products of simplicial complexes.
-For instance, affine buildings in rank $1$, i.e. corresponding to hyperbolic spaces, are semi-homogeneous trees.
+For instance, affine buildings in rank $1$, {\it i.e.} corresponding to hyperbolic spaces, are semi-homogeneous trees.